btseytlin/any2json/notes.md

 Ideas:

 1. Have multiple inputs and outputs per schema so the model can not guess the output from either the input or the schema
-2. Apply chat templates for both smollm and gemma
-3. Retrain smollm with chat template, high augmentations and train for long
+2. Retrain smollm with chat template, high augmentations and train for long
-4. Benchmark against gemili flash lite
+3. Benchmark against gemili flash lite
-5. Train gemma
+4. Train gemma